Pulse Report for Ecommerce

 The latest Ecommerce Pulse numbers help make the case that retail has changed for good.
 Still, even after five months of living under the pandemic’s rules — which are new and vary widely by geography — it’s still too early to declare a sea change.

 It will be interesting to look for clues by digging through the back-to-school shopping data, particularly when there are so few who are actually going back to school.
 And the coming holiday season will be another interesting gauge of consumers’ long-term preferences as deep tradition clashes with pronounced trepidation.

 July 8, 2020

-Ecommerce sales in June were twice what they were a year ago
+Ecommerce sales in June were up 62% over a year ago

-Consumers spent twice as much online in the month of June than they did a year ago, a dramatic shift in shopping behavior that had everything to do with the global coronavirus pandemic.
+Consumers spent dramatically more online in the month of June than they did a year ago, a significant shift in shopping behavior that had everything to do with the global coronavirus pandemic.

 As stay-at-home orders were issued across the globe and non-essential retailers closed the doors of their physical stores, consumers turned to online channels to buy everything from needed supplies to wanted distractions.

 The buying followed a pattern that is understandable in retrospect.
 Early in the pandemic, shoppers stocked up on groceries, pet supplies, baby needs.
 They famously caused a run on toilet paper and even dramatically drove up the sales of bidets, according to executives at Signifyd customer Build.com.

 Soon after, with overall ecommerce sales running about 50% higher than pre-pandemic days, diversions turned into a big seller.
 At-home workout equipment, puzzles, video games and goods listed in the Alcohol & Cannabis category saw strong sales.

 In late April, with the weather turning nicer in most of the world, cosmetics and apparel experienced a boom — perhaps a sign that consumers were getting out more — or at least longing to get out.